mta9896/charging_station/README.md

 php artisan db:seed
 ```

+### Serving the project

 Now serve the project on your local machine:

 ```
 php artisan serve
 ```
-If you are using docker:
+If you are using docker, run:

 ```
 php artisan serve --host=0.0.0.0